Infant feeding

 Skin‑to‑skin helps you and your baby feel connected, supported and ready to start feeding.

-Dads and partners play a really important role in feeding and caring for a new baby.
 We have a dedicated page for dads and partners with tips and advice on how to support your breastfeeding partner, how to help with feeding choices, and ways to feel confident and involved from the very beginning.

 Visit our page for dads and partners to learn more about how you can support feeding and bond with your baby.

-Infant formula is usually made from cow’s milk that has been changed so it is safe and suitable for babies.
 It gives babies the nutrients they need to grow and develop.
 However, formula does not give the same health benefits as breastfeeding and cannot protect your baby from infections.

 Which formula to use

-- First infant formula is the only formula your baby needs unless a midwife, health visitor or GP advises something different.
+- First infant formula is the only formula your baby needs (unless a midwife, health visitor or GP advises something different.

-- Your baby can stay on first infant formula when you start solid foods at around 6 months, and throughout their first year.
+- Stay on first infant formula when you start solid foods at around 6 months

 When your baby turns 1

-At 1 year, your baby can start drinking whole or semi‑skimmed cow’s milk, or pasteurised sheep’s or goat’s milk.
+At 1 year, your baby can start to drink:

 Making formula safely

-- follow all instructions on the formula packet
+- Follow all instructions on the formula packet

-- make the feed safely
+- Make the feed safely

-- sterilise bottles and teats correctly
+- Clean and sterilise bottles and teats

 This helps protect your baby from illness and infections.